Best Practice Guidelines on the use of Social Media

 - Beware the temptation to use the ‘perceived’ anonymity offered by some online portals to post unacceptable comments about events or individuals.

-- You should be mindful at all times that UK law, and MSA Regulations, continue to be applicable in the online environment.
+- You should be mindful at all times that UK law, and Motorsport UK Regulations, continue to be applicable in the online environment.